mrusme/kiwi/README.md

-As soon as the curl command returns with HTTP status code `200 OK` the key was set up and its configuration stored to the Keybow's internal storage (which is the micoSD card, of course).
+As soon as the curl command returns with HTTP status code `200 OK` the key was set up and its configuration stored to the Keybow's internal storage (which is the microSD card, of course).
 You can now press the key (the first one on the top left) to run the HTTP call.

 However, you might have noticed, that the `http` property is not simply an